Ventient Energy A'Chruach Wind Farm Community Fund

 A Community Panel made up of people who live, work or volunteer in the communities makes recommendations on grant awards from the fund.
 The panel advises on overall fund strategy and is governed by Terms of Reference.

 The panel of up to six members includes a mixture of community councillors and other members of the community with local knowledge and interests.
 Each Community Council has one member plus two other residents from their community.

-- Dunadd (Barbara Halliday, Sue Maclean, Morag Goodfellow)
+- Dunadd (Barbara Halliday, Sue Maclean, Doris Linstead)

-- West Loch Fyne (Fred Bruce, Jan Williams, Leonard McNeill)
+- West Loch Fyne (Fred Bruce, Jan Williams, John Hall)

-The Panel meets twice each year, in May and November.
+The Panel meets three times each year, in March, June and October.
 Minutes of the latest Panel meetings are available on request from the Community Funds Coordinator.
 Contact details can be found below.